The-Ronin-Project/ronin-product-common/product-spring-modules/product-spring-audit/README.md

     saslUsername: [broker security]             # Needs to be set from configs injected from helm charts.
 Not needed for local
     saslPassword: [broker security]             # Needs to be set from Vault and vals operator from helm charts.
 Not needed for local
     saslJaasConfig: [broker security]           # Calculated for OCI from username and password.
 Not needed for local
-    disabled: false                             # Defaults to false.
-When true it does not attempt to connect to Kafka so use locally

   product:
     audit:
       sourceService: [service name]             # Set in application.yml to official service name
       topic:  [audit command topic]             # Defaults to the correct topic and shouldn't need to be set
+      enabled: true                             # Defaults to true.
+When true it does not attempt to connect to Kafka so use locally

 ```

 ### TLDR Config